camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

     .evaluateStartConditions();
 ```
 The provided variables are used to evaluate the conditions.
 Also they are passed as variables to the newly created process instances.
-The XML representation of a conditional start event is the normal start event declaration with a conditionalEventDefinition child-element.
+The XML representation of a conditional start event is the normal start event declaration with a `conditionalEventDefinition` child element.

 Optional: Adding `variableName` attribute to `conditionalEventDefinition` allows to specify a variable name on which a condition of a conditional event should be evaluated exclusively.
 ```xml